aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 <div class="blob">

-1. I think we did a good job distilling the overall vision of tinymorph into something focused and compelling.
+1. I think we did a good job distilling the overall vision of morph into something focused and compelling.
 Everyone contributed ideas that helped shape the goals into more than just features.
 They became value-driven statements.
 The revision of the problem statement also flowed smoothly once we got feedback.
 We all aligned on tone and clarity pretty quickly.

 2. Initially, our writing was too verbose and implementation-heavy, especially in the problem statement and environment sections.
 It was difficult to step back and abstract things to the appropriate level.
 We resolved it by reviewing each section against the feedback and asking, “Is this what the reader needs to know at this point?”
 That helped guide clearer edits.